langflow-ai/langflow/docs/docs/API-Reference/api-reference-api-examples.md

    </TabItem>
 </Tabs>

-Retrieve only the flows from a specific folder, pass `folder_id_` in the query string.
+To retrieve only the flows from a specific folder, pass `folder_id_` in the query string.

 <Tabs>